 How do we get that cost down and why are we so focused on health insurance reform vs health care reform?
 The simple answer is that health insurance reform is the low hanging fruit.
 Usually, low hanging fruit is the easiest to pick and a very large part of the harvest.
 In this case health insurance reform has become so political that very little is happening to take advantage of what can be saved there.

 I often tell people healthcare reform is kind of like cutting an onion.
 There’s only so many ways to slice it and they all make you cry.
 What I mean by that is there is no “perfect” system.”
 Other countries that have universal healthcare (meaning everyone is covered) struggle constantly with the cost vs benefit balance.
+Despite their struggles they all seem to do it more equitably and affordably than we do.

 There are a lot of factors that drive up healthcare costs.
 There are some that have a much larger impact than others and we need to have an understanding about what some of those things are and how they are dealt with in our current system.